sievehq/Manual/manual.md

 2. When we made payment mandatory after signup, 10% conversion rate -- signup to adding a credit card and paying next month, 20 paying users paying an average $32 per user per month.
 Tried variations from $4, $29 and $49/mo

-3. 12% added their credit card in the first 100 when we made it mandatory.

-4. Hundreds of feedback on hacker news (300+ comments, trending more than a day) from Engineering director of Eventbrite, creator of Django, Architects at Philips, Linkedin, Basecamp.

-5. Top 5 on Product hunt.
+3. Hundreds of feedback on hacker news (300+ comments, trending more than a day) from Engineering director of Eventbrite, creator of Django, Architects at Philips, Linkedin, Basecamp and top 5 on Product hunt when launched.